 The telescopes we reviewed have differences in type, mount, and aperture size, but the one thing they have in common is that they’re all good for beginners.

 To find the best telescope under $300 that meets your needs, focus on your individual needs.
 Determine what objects you’d like to see in space, and what kind of telescope provides the best chances of clear images of those objects.
 Consider whether you’re going to do any photography or will be able to make use of a computerized system.

 Look for models with matching features, then get the lowest-priced model.
 It has what you need for a good experience, at the best price.

 The Gskyer Refractor Telescope AZ90600 is the best overall choice here due to its large lens, three eyepieces, and stainless steel tripod.
 The Celestron 114LCM Computerized Telescope comes with a very large lens and two eyepieces, plus it’s computerized, making it great for beginning astronomers.
 The Celestron AstroMaster 70AZ Refractor Telescope has smooth pointing, easy setup, and two eyepieces, and its very low price makes it the best value for the money here.
 The Orion SkyQuest XT6 Dobsonian Telescope is great for planet viewing and has a quality base, though its high price and inclusion of just one lens drop it to fourth place.
 The last place goes to the ExploreOne B07DG3292D Reflector Telescope.
 It has a large lens and two eyepieces, but its low overall quality means you can get better value for the money.

-Hopefully, our reviews and our guide have helped you get the telescope that will keep you gazing into the heavens.
+Hopefully, our reviews and our guide have helped you find the best telescope under $300!

 Decided that you have a bigger budget?
 We’ve also created a top 5 of telescopes that cost under $500.